 Learn More at our Baton Rouge and Metairie Offices

-Here at the Law Offices of J. Price McNamara, we are ready and willing to assist you should you become injured in an accident.
+Here at J. Price McNamara ERISA Insurance Claim Attorney, we are ready and willing to assist you should you become injured in an accident.
 By using evidence collected by a dash cam, we can ensure that you are not taken advantage of by someone else’s dishonesty in the case of an unclear car accident.
 If you would like to learn more, then we encourage you to contact our office and schedule your case review today.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.